Available for 2017 shipping

 Pre-payment will reserve your plants until the best shipping time.

-Remember, just give us a call or send an email with any questions, and we'll be glad to help you.
+Remember, I can answer emails very rapidly (much faster than phone calls).
+Please email any questions, and we'll be glad to help you.

 To determine your shipping zone and rates, use the table below